 Here are a few more words and acronyms that will help you understand and maximize your benefits while keeping costs in check:

 This is a lot of words and letters!
 Still have questions?
-Call us at (855) 624-6463.
+For quick tips on what to look for, how to get help with, or how to use a health plan, follow @communityhealthoptions on TikTok.
+Or call us at (855) 624-6463.
 Our Maine-based Member Services team is happy to help!